 secondary or later feature.
 The Ordinance Survey Letters for County Galway suggest that

-this cairn may have been ringed by standing stones.
-Further north towards Ballinrobe is the monsterous Daithi's cairn, which looks to be about the size of Heapstown cairn or Queen Maeve's cairn in County Sligo.
+this cairn may have been ringed by standing stones, and five small standing stones can be seen within the enclosure.
+Further north towards Ballinrobe is the monsterous Daithi's cairn, which looks to have been about the size of Heapstown cairn or Queen Maeve's cairn in County Sligo.

 The Nymphsfield stone circles

 The Nymphsfield circles were first noted by Edward

 Lhwyd on his tour of Ireland in 1699.
 Lhwyd measured and made sketches of the four circles, and noted smaller inner circles or settings within two of them.
-William Stukley, the great English antiquarian later reproduced Lhwyd's unpublished drawings.
+William Stukeley, the great English antiquarian later reproduced Lhwyd's unpublished drawings.

-The circles are easy to visit.
-They are located at on the former grounds of an estate known as Nymphsfield or Glebe, about 1.5 kilometers north from the entrance to Ashford Castle, signposted from
+Only one of the Cong circles has public access and is easy to visit.
+The other three circles are on private prioperty, and the owners permission is needed to visit.
+The circles are located at on the former grounds of an estate known as Nymphsfield or Glebe, about two kilometers north from the entrance to Ashford Castle, and are signposted from the Cong to Neale road.

-the road.
-Access to the first circle is easy over a stile from the road.
+Access to the first circle is relatively easy, as a stile provides an entrance from the road; although visitors should note there is no easy or a safe place to park.
 It is a short walk across a field to the first circle, which is within an iron fence.
-The circle has several beech trees growing around it.
-This circle is in quite good condition, with 23 of the stones in place, though several are broken off at ground level.
-The stones are hoary limestone, and quite weathered; some such as the example to the left, have 'dimples' or pockmarks on the inner face.
-The circle is about 14 meters in diameter, and there is a small mound or cairn of stones within the east side.
+The circle has several large beech trees growing around it.
+This circle is in quite good condition, with twenty-three of the stones in place, though several are broken off at ground level.
+The circle stones are hoary slabs of local limestone, and are quite weathered; some such as the example to the left, have 'dimples' or pockmarks on the inner face.
+The circle is about fourteen meters in diameter, and there is a small mound or cairn of stones within the east side.
+Lhuyd's illustration shows a smaller inner ring within the circle.

-The fourth circle, is in the back garden of the nearby bungalow,
+The second circle is in the back garden of the nearby Glebe house, the Old Rectory,